Largest Contentful Paint - How to Improve LCP

 Is Largest Contentful Paint (LCP) Score Important?

-As a part of the Core Web Vitals, LCP will be one of the metrics Google uses for search engine ranking.
+As a part of the Core Web Vitals, LCP is one of the metrics Google uses for search engine ranking.
 Not only that, attaining a good LCP score will ensure that the perceived loading speed of your website is fast enough for visitors not to bounce.

 What is a Good LCP Score?